Compute

 AI has become an essential vector of transformation:

-• Public perception51 % of French people consider AI to be both a danger and a step forward (Source: Cluster 17 and Le Point).
+• Public perception: 51% of French people consider AI to be both a danger and a progress (Source: Cluster 17 and Le Point).

 These figures demonstrate the strategic importance of AI and the need for appropriate regulation.